ncats/translator-modules/ncats/translator/identifiers/README.md

  documentation for details about such usage of the system.
-Note that the implementation uses code generation from an [OpenAPI 3.* Identifiers Resolution API specification](https://github.com/ncats/translator-modules/tree/docker-compose-system/ncats/translator/identifiers/ncats_translator_module_identifiers_api.yaml), which may be directly used to create other kinds of implementations (see the [OpenAPI Benerator Project](https://openapi-generator.tech) for inforamtion  about how to do this.
+Note that the implementation uses code generation from an [OpenAPI 3.* Identifiers Resolution API specification](https://github.com/ncats/translator-modules/tree/docker-compose-system/ncats/translator/identifiers/ncats_translator_module_identifiers_api.yaml), which may be directly used to create other kinds of implementations (see the [OpenAPI Benerator Project](https://openapi-generator.tech) for information  about how to do this.